Melissa Stokes: Early life and education

 Stokes grew up in Tauranga.
 Her first job was working at the deli section of a New World supermarket.
 Her parents ran fabric shops and she worked for them as a teenager.
-At age 16, she and her family moved to Christchurch, where she finished high school and attended broadcasting school.
-Her uncle, Spencer Jolly, was a TVNZ journalist during Robert Muldoon's term as prime minister, and later worked for Channel 9 in Brisbane.
+At age 16, she and her family moved to Christchurch, where she finished high school.
+She did one year of law at the University of Canterbury with the intention of becoming a lawyer, but later described it as "really dull" and realised that she probably would not perform in front of a judge and jury, like she wanted to.
+She later attended broadcasting school, also in Christchurch.
+Her uncle, Spencer Jolly, was a TVNZ journalist during Robert Muldoon's term as prime minister, and later worked for Channel 9 in Brisbane, Australia.
 Because of this, as a teenager Stokes visited the channel's studio.
 She has said her uncle partly inspired her to work in television.
+At broadcasting school she got an internship at the Prime TV newsroom in Christchurch, which she found slightly disappointing because her friends were getting internships at TVNZ and Newstalk ZB, but she later described it as a "great opportunity" because of the mentorship of her boss Steve Bloxham.

 Career

 Stokes began working for TVNZ in 2001, as a reporter for the morning news programme Breakfast.
 Between 2006 and 2008, she was the TVNZ Europe correspondent.
 In December 2018 it was announced that Stokes would replace Peter Williams to become the 1News at 6pm newsreader during the weekends.
 On the same day of the death of Queen Elizabeth II, Stokes travelled to the United Kingdom as a presenter for TVNZ's rolling coverage of the event.
 In early November 2025 TVNZ announced that Stokes would replace Simon Dallow as the main weekday presenter for 1News.
-She will assume the role on 28 November, after Dallow steps down.
+She assumed the role on 28 November, after Dallow stood down.